awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-datasets-groups.md

 Forecast includes the following operations to create dataset groups and add datasets to them:
 + [CreateDatasetGroup](API_CreateDatasetGroup.md)
 + [UpdateDatasetGroup](API_UpdateDatasetGroup.md)

-## Importing Data to a Dataset<a name="howitworks-uploadingdata"></a>

-To import data to your dataset, use the [CreateDatasetImportJob](API_CreateDatasetImportJob.md) operation\.
-Forecast can read only CSV files, and the input data must be stored in an [Amazon Simple Storage Service \(Amazon S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket\.

-For example, in [Getting Started](getting-started.md), you use electricity usage time\-series data to train a predictor\.
-To import this data to Forecast, you do the following:

-1. Create a dataset of the CUSTOM domain type and target time series dataset type\.

-1. Create a schema for the dataset that maps the electricity usage column in your data as the target field\.

-1. Add the data to your Amazon S3 bucket\.

-1. Call the `CreateDatasetImportJob` operation to import the data\.

-For dataset format requirements and troubleshooting information, see [Dataset Import Guidelines for Forecast](dataset-import-guidelines-troubleshooting.md)\.

 ## Resolving Conflicts in Data Collection Frequency<a name="howitworks-data-alignment"></a>